-Members and Investors can submit questions relating to the business of the AGM in advance by 10:00 a.m. on 22 April 2022 through the pre-registration website which is accessible from the URL: https://conveneagm.sg/tyesoon2022 or via email at investor\relations@tyesoon.com and provide their particulars: (1) the member's full name; and (2) his/her/its identification/registration number, contact for verification purposes, failing which the submission will be treated as invalid; or the questions may be submitted by post and lodged at the office of the Company's Share Registrar, M & C Services Private Limited at 112 Robinson Road, #05-01, Singapore 068902.
+- 8. The Company shall be entitled to reject the instrument appointing a proxy(ies) if it is incomplete, improperly completed or illegible, or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument. - 9.
+Members and Investors can submit questions relating to the business of the AGM in advance by 10:00 a.m. on 21 April 2023 via email at investor\relations@tyesoon.com and provide their particulars: (1) the member's full name; and (2) his/her/its identification/registration number, contact for verification purposes, failing which the submission will be treated as invalid; or the questions may be submitted by post and lodged at the office of the Company's Share Registrar, M & C Services Private Limited at 112 Robinson Road, #05-01, Singapore 068902.